servalproject/batphone/CURRENT-RELEASE.md

    function well, because it depends on WiFi [AdHoc mode][] which can only be started with root permision -- see [batphone issue #47][].

- * Voice call quality is unstable and relativly untested.
-The codec used by VoMP is very space inefficient, so it consumes more bandwidth than necessary.
+ * Voice call quality is unstable and relatively untested.
+The inefficient codec used by VoMP consumes more bandwidth than necessary.
 There is no echo cancellation, so echo may have to be controlled by lowering speaker volume or using earphones.
-Audio latency (delay) might increase to much greater than one second in some situations.
+Audio latency (delay) might exceed one second in some situations.

  * Every time a new MeshMS message is added to a thread, the size of the message transmitted by Rhizome increases, because it re-transmits all the